 Be persistent.
 When reopening the app, show the analytical table in the same view settings (sort/ filter/ group/ aggregation settings) as last defined by this user.

 For the default sort settings, sort by the column that identifies the row, which is usually the first column in default delivery.
-Use a meaningful sort order, such as an alphabetical order for text, a numeric order for numbers, or a chronological order for dates.

 In general, offer reasonable grouping by default if appropriate.
 Enable the user to ungroup via the view settings dialog or via the table personalization dialog.